Inside Bee Hives in Winter

 Equalizing Hive Strength And Monitoring Food

 I match my bee population to my hive.
 A small population of bees is placed in a smaller hive.
-Always leave the bees more honey than you think they will need and check inside your bee hives in winter on a warm day to confirm they have honey.
+Always leave the bees more honey than you think they will need and check bee hives in winter on a warm day to confirm they have honey.
 If they do not, implement emergency winter feeding.

 Spring will come and some colonies will not survive.
 But, we beekeepers will do our best for the bees.